mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

   <img src="/images/community/tutorials/ruck-admin-domains.png" width="800px">
 </div>

-<h3>Add your credentials to your Cucumber WiFi dashboard</h3>
+<h3>Add your credentials to your CT WiFi dashboard</h3>

-<p>Go back to your Cucumber dashboard.
+<p>Go back to your CT dashboard.
 In your Location settings, scroll down until you see the Ruckus VSZ section.</p>
 <p>Enter your VSH public IP or hostname and also your Northbound API password.
 You should also add your admin user and password.
 After you click save, we'll run a test on your server.</p>
 <p><b>Please ensure you use https for security reasons.</b></p>